 These fledgling birds may stay together through fall and join other flocks later.
 The young will claim new territories and not nest where they were born.

-As stated above, baby bluebirds will leave the nest in 15 to 20 days after hatching.
+As stated above, the young will leave the nest in 15 to 20 days after hatching.
 The adults will begin withholding food.

 The adults will have food in their beaks and be in sight of the nest site so the young bluebirds can see them.